jezzsantos/automate/docs/RudeQ&A.md

 Perhaps, one channel to market could be to ship and support toolkits for popular technologies, as a way to demonstrate its capabilities.

+## Why are you the best person to start this?
+I'I should be one of the Founders of this business because this capability has been part of my life for decades and I've explored it in more than one way or another more than almost any other person.
+I'm not the best person to front this business, I'm not a CEO, nor want to do what good CEO's do , but contributing to the product vision and strategy and execution is where I should bring my skills to bare.

 ## Who would use this capability and what for?

 There is no doubt that this is NOT a general purpose tool for all programmers all of the time.